ottoGet your BioMap

 What is a normal AST level?

 AST is a liver enzyme also found in the heart, muscles, and kidneys.
-Elevated AST can indicate liver damage, but also muscle injury or strenuous exercise.
-It's most useful when compared with ALT — an AST/ALT ratio helps distinguish liver causes from other sources.
+Elevated AST can indicate liver damage, but also muscle injury or strenuous exercise — avoid heavy exercise for 48-72 hours before blood draws for accurate results.
+AST is most useful when compared with ALT via the De Ritis ratio (AST/ALT), which helps distinguish liver causes from other sources.

 RangeValues